mamachanko/website-monitor/README.md

 desired.
 However, platforms like Kubernetes have cron jobs.
 Alternatively, one could have implemented long-running processes.

-In hindsight, the CLI design turned out to be not ideal.
-A globally installed CLI that takes command line args and / or environment variables would be nicer.
-See this [issue](https://github.com/mamachanko/website-monitor/issues/2) for a possibly nicer design.
+~~In hindsight, the CLI design turned out to be not ideal.
+A globally installed CLI that takes command line args and / or environment variables would be nicer.~~ See this [issue](https://github.com/mamachanko/website-monitor/issues/2) which is currently worked on.

 The use of Kafka is naïve and possibly wasteful.
 This is to be blamed on my ignorance of Kafka and its patterns.